Raku/doc/CONTRIBUTING.md

 (`htmlify.p6`) uses `Pod::To::HTML` to convert Pod structures into HTML.
 You'll also need `Pod::To::BigPage`.
 Install these modules like so:

-    $ panda install Pod::To::HTML Pod::To::BigPage
+    $ zef install Pod::To::HTML Pod::To::BigPage

 #### Mojolicious / Web Server